ddragoti/SitePoint-Mobile-Channel/Articles/MarkWong/BuildingSimpleRESTAPIForMobileApplications.md

 # Building simple REST API for mobile applications
 ## What is REST?
 Representational State Transfer (REST) is lightweight HTTP based and built on web servers much like how normal web sites are build on the backend.
 Instead of delivering in HTML, which is a combination of presentation and data, we would display only data with a minimum number of formatting using separators and delimiters (like JSON).
 One can think of it as just an architectural style for designing networked applications or as a different way of delivering web services.
 REST is also browsable so it really helps developers modify and check the correctness of their code as only the data is displayed on the browser.
 It is also a safer way of providing services or data access as it does not expose too much unnecessary surface area of the database used by the website.
 Some more well-known REST apis are from [Twitter](https://dev.twitter.com/rest/public)  and [Facebook Graph](https://developers.facebook.com/docs/graph-api).

 REST is platform and language independent.
 You could write a REST API with any language that are commonly associated with website publishing like PHP, Python or Ruby.
 There are four commonly defined methods used in a REST architecture which are the create, read, update and delete methods.
 I can also add other more specialized methods like getting the top ten most popular items or the highscore of all users either by writing a new method or using a query parameter like `/api/items?top=10`.

 ## HTTP Methods and API endpoints
 You might remember from creating web forms (synchronous) or ajax request (asynchronous) calls where you have used the GET and POST requests.
-The PUT and DELETE requests are very much far less used.
-You’ve probably had written using PHP, Python or any other language to process form data, you have indeed written your own simple REST framework.
-POST, GET, PUT, DELETE which correspond to create, read, update, delete (CRUD) also related to the most basic of database operations
-API endpoints describe available operations on data exposed by the service.
-Think of it as urls that provide data (GET request) or an url where you can submit data to (POST request).
-There are many data formats we could use but the more common ones are JSON and XML.
-GET /api/boats/123456 will return data on the boat with id 123456 even when applied multiple times.
+The PUT and DELETE requests are very much far less used.<br>You've probably had written using PHP, Python or any other language to process form data, you have indeed written your own simple REST framework.<br>POST, GET, PUT, DELETE which correspond to create, read, update, delete (CRUD) also related to the most basic of database operations<br>API endpoints describe available operations on data exposed by the service.
+Think of it as urls that provide data (GET request) or an url where you can submit data to (POST request).<br>There are many data formats we could use but the more common ones are JSON and XML.<br>GET /api/boats/123456 will return data on the boat with id 123456 even when applied multiple times.

 ## Using djangorestframework to build a simple REST api
 I will be using Django (Python MVC) and djangorestframework.
 Djangorestframework is built using django (python) specifically for exposing data via the REST framework.
 I assume the reader is familiar with Django and will build a simple REST API to access data inside a database (just one table).
 Here are the steps and code to create model and views.
 For ease of entering data, we will input them using the existing Django admin page.

 To start of, you will need to have already installed Python v2.7 or later and Django 1.7.4 or later on your system that could publish web pages.
 If you have not, please install [Python](http://www.python.org/download/) and [Django](https://www.djangoproject.com/download/).